 Straight stair lifts range in cost/price from 2.5k – 4k, and between 4k – 15k for retrofitted curved models.
 As the complexity of the stair design increases so will the installation costs.
 Curved rail lifts require a highly detailed on-site survey prior to order and can take up to 3 months to be built and delivered.
 The price of your stair lift will also depend on the manufacturer.

-• Rack & Pinion – Users ride is smooth and controlled.
-Speed can be set by installer.
+- Rack & Pinion – User’s ride is smooth and controlled.
+Speed can be set by the installer.
 Rack and pinion (meaning gear and teeth).
 The systems must be cleaned and lubricated regularly to prevent damage to the components.
 Gear teeth can be hazardous, especially to children, but most models have hidden gears.

 Power – Most stairlifts today are powered by batteries or a domestic mains supply.
 Either AC (main supply) or DC powered (battery).
-AC powered units use a trailing mains cable that is said to be less reliable than the DC battery powered units.
+AC-powered units use a trailing mains cable that is said to be less reliable than DC battery-powered units.
 Furthermore, the trailing cable needs to be reeled out and reeled back in, each and every time the stair lift travels up and down the stairway.
-AC powered units can be recharged anywhere along the track, whereas DC powered units can only be recharged at the base stations at the top and bottom of the stairs.
-There are several states where they prohibit the installation of AC powered equipment unless you are a fully qualified electrician.
+AC-powered units can be recharged anywhere along the track, whereas DC-powered units can only be recharged at the base stations at the top and bottom of the stairs.
+There are several states where that prohibit the installation of AC-powered equipment unless you are a fully qualified electrician.

 There are two types of Station Charging:

 Swivel Seat – To safely access the upper landing of the stairs, one must swivel the stairlift seat onto the landing.
 A lock release lever allows the seat to turn.
-Some seats have a single or dual release arms.
+Some seats have single or dual-release arms.

 There are two types of swivel seats:

-• 90° Swivel Seat – This type of swivel seat is mounted on the upstairs side of the chassis and fold in one direction.
+- 90° Swivel Seat – This type of swivel seat is mounted on the upstairs side of the chassis and folds in one direction.

 Accessories – There are a number of accessories available to complement your Stair Lift.
 These accessories are great for individuals with additional mobility difficulties and/or more complex stair configurations.

-• Power Folding Footrest – For individuals that have a hard time bending down.
+- Power Folding Footrest – For individuals who have a hard time bending down.

 Installation – Many stair lifts are manufactured so they can be easily installed.
 Some individuals may decide to install it themselves while others prefer to have them installed by the manufacturer.
 Most stairlift manufacturers will have measurement and installation guides readily available on their websites and are very helpful if you have any questions.
 See here.